Mohamed-abdalazez/Secure-BackupRestore/README.md

 - When copying the backup to a remote server, in my case, ```AWS EC2 instance```.
 - so you have to set up yours in this part.
+- eg. ```scp -i EC2Naruto.pem ${backup} ubuntu@ec2-54-197-112-106.compute-1.amazonaws.com:backup```

+### Finally

+- Setting up GPG in your machine.
+- The nitty-gritty details about each process were shown in the Drafts folder.
+- Have fun:).